-- 1. re-elect each of Paul McBarron, Dr. Nicholas Bacopoulos and Dr. Christopher Henney, nominees for Class 3 directors, to our Board of Directors; - 2. ratify the selection of McGladrey LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2015; - 3. approve the 2015 Equity Incentive Plan; and - 4. approve by an advisory vote the compensation of our named executive officers, as disclosed in this proxy statement. - The Board of Directors recommends the approval of each of these proposals.
+- 1. re-elect each of Spiro Rombotis and Dr. David U'Prichard, nominees for Class 2 directors, to our Board of Directors; - 2. ratify the selection of RSM US LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020; - 3. approve a proposed amendment to the Company's 2018 Equity Incentive Plan to increase the number of shares of Common Stock available for the grant of awards by 700,000 shares; and - 4. approve by an advisory vote the compensation of our named executive officers, as disclosed in this proxy statement.

+The Board of Directors recommends the approval of each of these proposals.